{{CurrentPage.Topics.DisplayName}} {{CurrentPage.Subtopic_x0020_Level_x0020_1}}

 Renewable No

-ELS-VIT applicants must prove English proficiency by receiving the passing scores identified on one of the following two exams:
+ELS-VIT applicants must prove English proficiency through one of the following options:

 Fees and Cost of Living Expenses